nliaudat/robot-drummer/README.md

 * Possible Midi source (direct usb connection, cause Bluetooth module is not finished)
 * LCD display with BPM
 * RGB ledstrip synced with music
+* Each hit can be set as loud, min, normal

 ## Hardware BOM :
 ### Drums